 This post may contain affiliate links.
 Read our disclosure here.

 All you need to get is a cheap, unglazed 12″ brick tile from the garden section of your local home improvement store.
 Make sure it is unglazed to avoid chemicals.
 It is also a good idea to thoroughly wash it and pre-bake it before you use it.
+You can also cover it with parchment paper or aluminum foil if you are concerned.

 If you don’t have heating coils on the floor of your oven, then you can just put the tile directly on the oven floor.
 If you do have an electric heating coil on the floor, then put the tile on a rack on the lowest shelf right above the heating element.